nevries/twitter-spring-boot/README.md

-# Twitter Process Application
+# Twitter Spring-Boot Application
-The classical process application for Camunda BPM.

 ## Build it with maven

+Build the uber jar:
-`mvn clean package` and copy `twitter.war` to the deployment folder
+`mvn clean package`

-`mvn clean wildfly:deploy`to deploy directly to the running wildfly server.
+Run it:
+`java -jar target/twitter-spring-boot.jar`

+-- or --

-`mvn clean package -Dmaven.test.skip=true` if you want to deploy very fast.
+`mvn clean spring-boot:run` to run it directly from maven.